OldManUmby/DND.SRD.Wiki/pages/14.monsters/default.10.md

 **Challenge** 5 (1,800 XP)

 ***Innate Spellcasting***.
 The hag's innate spellcasting ability is Charisma (spell save DC 14, +6 to hit with spell attacks).
-She can innately cast the following spells, requiring no material components:
+She can innately cast the following spells, requiring no material **Components:**

-At will: *detect magic, magic missile*
+At will: detect magic, magic missile

-2/day each: *plane shift (self only), ray of enfeeblement, sleep*
+2/day each: plane shift (self only), ray of enfeeblement, sleep

 ***Magic Resistance***.
 The hag has advantage on saving throws against spells and other magical effects.